imofftoseethewizard/schism/README.md

 See the `docs` directory for more information about how various features are implemented.

+## History

+2022 Sep Pat Lasswell forked from schism-lang/schism and wrote this history.

 ## Current Status and Next Steps

+Currently the bootstrap works with Guild2.x, but not Guile 3.0.
+The compiled wasm module will run in node 14, but no later versions.

+### Tooling

+* Reorganize files and directories

+* Specify and implement a new cli use yargs
+    * -I/--compiler-image: path, defaults to $SCHISM/lib/compiler.wasm
+    * -b/--bootstrap: flag, incompatible with -I/--compiler-image
+    * -e/--evaluate: scheme expr
+    * -R/--runtime: path to directory containing runtime files, defaults to $SCHISM/runtimes/node

+### Language

-The compiler is self-hosting!
+The compiler is self-hosting.
 Now the goal is to make a more complete language.
 Some of the big missing features are:

 * Variable length argument lists
 * Macros
 * Support for multiple files and modules
 * Ports

+### Playground

+Embody as an electon app with a REPL.

+### Development Environment

+Create dockerfiles for bootstrapping and runtimes

+* bootstrap guile 2.2 (3.0 doesn't work)
+* runtime node 14 (>14 don't work)

 ## Testing